marcoslar/marcoslar.com/setup.md

 ### Software

 I like to keep dependencies at a minimum.
 These days I try to run as much as I can in virtual machines.
-Nevertheless, this is a list of some programs I have installed in my machine:
+Nevertheless, this is a list of some programs I have installed in my laptop:

 - IntelliJ IDEA (e.g., Goland, PyCharm)
 - Vim
 - iTerm2
 - Vagrant
-- VirtualBox
-- Docker
-- Ansible
+- VMware
 - Git
 - Chrome, Firefox
 - f.lux
+- VLC
+- OpenEmu